skhiggins/Python_guide/README.md

 ## Graphing

-* Use `matplotlib` or `seaborn' for graphing.
+* Use `matplotlib` or `seaborn` for graphing.
 For graphs with colors, use `cubehelix` for a colorblind friendly palette.
 * For reproducible graphs, always specify the `width` and `height` arguments in `savefig`.
 * To see what the final graph looks like, open the file that you save since its appearance will differ from what you see in the Jupyter Notebook or Spyder plots pane.
 * For higher (in fact, infinite) resolution, save graphs as .eps files.
 (This is better than .pdf given that .eps are editable images, which is sometimes required by journals.)